Connect with and follow us!

 CAVA is a volunteer not-for-profit organization founded in 1988.
-It is dedicated to giving its nearly 200 members throughout Chicagoland the opportunity to exhibit artwork in at least three exhibits annually in such notable venues as the Chicago Cultural Center, Evanston Art Center, Bridgeport Art Center, Beverly Arts Center, and the Leslie Wolfe Gallery in Old Town.
+It is dedicated to giving our over 200 members throughout Chicagoland the opportunity to exhibit artwork in at least three exhibits annually in such notable venues as the Chicago Cultural Center, Evanston Art Center, Bridgeport Art Center, Beverly Arts Center, and the Leslie Wolfe Gallery in Old Town.
 Creating art can be a solitary occupation—CAVA provides events for artists to come together through its salon, a member luncheon, a symposium, and special events.
-For more information, please visit our CONTACT page, and sign up for our e-newsletter.
+For more information, visit our CONTACT page, and sign up for our e-newsletter.

 CAVA MEMBERSHIP BENEFITS: